krzysztof-kozak/frontend-toolbox/README.md

   - Integration with visual studio code: lint --fix and format your code on save.
   - Integration with visual studio code: see linting errors/warnings directly in your editor in real time.
   - Barrels pattern for imports/exports.
 Learn more: https://hackernoon.com/react-project-architecture-using-barrels-d086146eb0f6
+  - Deploy script for automatically publishing on gh-pages.

 ---